;

 Vs. Madewell Perfect Vintage

-The Madewell Perfect Vintage jean is similar to Abercrombie in price ($128), but I don’t think they look as good.
+The Madewell Perfect Vintage jean is similar to Abercrombie in price ($128 and less when on sale), but I don’t think they look as good.
 Madewell looks looser and a little slouchier.
 The top half of the jeans is less fitted than Abercrombie, which I don’t like as much.
-I wear the Petite size in Madewell, and they are a little too long on me, which is frustrating since I can’t tailor the raw hem, however I still get good use out of them since they’re really comfortable.
-The raw hem of the Perfect Vintage jeans has become very pronounced, whereas the Abercrombie raw hem is subtle, which I like better.
+I wear the Petite size in Madewell, and they are still a little too long on me.
+I love that the Abercrombie jeans hit right at the ankle in the short length.
+It’s so rare to find jeans that aren’t too long on me!

 Abercrombie Jeans Review: Bottom Line

 I LOVE THESE JEANS.
-I work from home but get “ready” every single day, and these jeans are the pair I pull out of my closet to wear 90% of the time.
+I work from home but get “ready” every single day, and Abercrombies jeans are the ones I pull out of my closet to wear 90% of the time.
 There’s something so nice about having a pair of jeans that fits perfectly and looks good from every angle.
 If you’re on the fence, just order them to try.
-I’ve noticed that Abercrombie has sales frequently, and I’ve seen these jeans go on sale under $80.
+I’ve noticed that Abercrombie has sales frequently.
 I’ve also noticed that while they do sell out of sizes frequently, they always restock.

 Happy shopping!